-- compile single Coconut files or entire Coconut projects, - interpret Coconut code on-the-fly, and - hook into existing Python applications like IPython/ Jupyter.
+- compile single Coconut files or entire Coconut projects, - · interpret Coconut code on-the-fly, and - · hook into existing Python applications like IPython/Jupyter and MyPy.

 Installing Coconut, including all the features above, is drop-dead simple.
-Just pip install coconut
+Just

 - 1. install Python,

 - 2. open a command-line prompt,

 - 3. and enter: